CTR Implementation - A QP's Perspective

 Changes relevant to the supervision of the trial (Art 81.9 change)

 The Article 81.9 change represents a new concept for changes relevant to the trial's supervision.
-This change will require updating certain information or documents in the CTIS database, but no approval is required.
+This change will involve providing updating certain information in the CTIS database, but no approval is required.

 Non-substantial modifications (NSM)